Perspective | Katrina battered Black New Orleans. Then the recovery did it again.

 Road Home distributed money based on either prestorm home values or the cost of repairs.
 In the case of many families from lower-income, majority-Black neighborhoods, this meant homeowners received significantly less for their houses just because of where they were located.
 An identical three-bedroom, two-bathroom brick home that flooded with six feet of water got $90,000 in aid in a Black neighborhood but $150,000 in a White neighborhood, according to the Planners Network, an urban-policy nonprofit.
 That is, if the home was still standing: Weeks after the storm, the municipal Law Department-Demolition Task Force placed notifications on collapsed homes, saying they were condemned, and the office demolished them not long afterward in the name of public safety.

 If the home was fixable, and its value was appraised to be higher than the cost of rehabilitation, Road Home would theoretically pay for the work.
-But the Federal Emergency Management Agency (which had say over how the money was doled out and the Urban Land Institute (which recommended various reconstruction mandates to FEMA) required that properties on low-lying ground (like my grandmother's) be elevated between three and six feet.
+But the Federal Emergency Management Agency (which had say over how the money was doled out) and the Urban Land Institute (which recommended various reconstruction mandates to FEMA) required that properties on low-lying ground (like my grandmother's) be elevated between three and six feet.
 Never mind that African Americans had settled these neighborhoods in the first place because they were more flood-prone and less desirable.
 Black homeowners were getting less for their homes, and having to do more work, simply because of where they lived.

 We saw the disparate distribution of these grants.
 My grandmother who lived in the Lower Ninth Ward received $17,000 from Road Home for a house that had been submerged below 20 feet of water; it needed to be gutted, front to back, and then put on stilts.
 The cost would have exceeded $100,000 My Aunt Sharon, in the Holy Cross neighborhood of the Lower Ninth Ward, received $12,000 from Road Home to fix a finished basement that had been completely wrecked by eight feet of water.
 “FEMA said my house was 34 percent damaged,” she told me.
 She did not agree.